-This signal is then routed to the headphone jack which, depending on the system configuration, may be located in the front of the surface side trims.
+This signal is then routed to the headphone jack which, depending on the system configuration, may be located underneath the front surface trims.

 Powering the headphone amplifier

 The headphone amplifier receives power over Ethernet from a spare SPR (uninterruptible) or AP (interruptible) socket on any POE switch.
 This power outlet is connected to the POE SW SPARE POWER socket on the headphone amplifier.